Bird Identifier

 Key field marks

-• Short, slightly forked tail
+• Small size and short, only slightly forked tail

 Similar species